-If you enter the exam at any time between 2:30 pm and 3:30 pm ET, then you must keep track of the time spent completing the exam yourself.
-Do not rely on the timer in the quiz in Course Link to indicate how much time is remaining for you to complete the quiz.
-Regardless of the time remaining indicated on the quiz timer, you must be sure to complete and submit your exam by 4:30pm.
+You must keep track of the time spent completing the exam yourself.
+Do not rely on the timer in the quiz in CourseLink to indicate how much time is remaining for you to complete the quiz.
+Regardless of the time remaining indicated on the quiz timer, you must be sure to complete and submit your exam by 10:30 am.